Chilliennn/HomeSweetHome/verification_instructions.md

 # Verification Instructions

-Follow these steps before you begin coding.
+Follow these steps before you begin coding, don't create any unnecessary files.

 Here is the SQL code, colour scheme and MVVM architecture rules for your reference.
 /component is for reusable UI components